 Below are five questions about this concept.
 Choose the one best answer for each question and be sure to read the feedback given.
 Click “next question” to move on when ready.

-Describe how the Federal Reserve uses the tools of monetary policy to promote its dual mandate of price stability and full employment, and how those affect economic growth.
+Describe the Federal Reserve Bank’s roles in payment processing, bank supervision, and monetary policy including the dual mandate of price stability and full employment.